kylediaz/dipole-news/README.md

 - **Mobile:** Can be both a mobile app and website
 - **Story:**
 - **Market:** General news consumers like the ones stated in the description.
-If nice-to-have story # is achieved, the market can extend to people who want to see news only within their political sphere.
+If nice-to-have stories blacklist and RSS feeds are achieved, the market can extend to general consumers.
 - **Habit:** Reading the daily news
 - **Scope:**